wiktor-falek/sokoban/README.md

-# A small toy project built in couple of hours
+For fun toy project that I built in couple of hours